See kookaburras, beaches, the harbour and jump into a lake at the end of your slog. Here’s a list of routes and pit stops that will make your run fun.

 Whale Beach to Barrenjoey Lighthouse

 High above, the Lighthouse is a visible goal to pull you along.
 Run towards it along Whale Beach Road before taking the steps down towards Palm Beach’s Rockpool.
 Follow the beach, and then the signs to the Lighthouse and the only division between you and a sweeping view over Pittwater’s bay is roughly 200 steep stone steps.
-Afterwards, take a breather at The Boathouse and tuck into a bowl of Bircher piled high with peaches, passionfruit and yoghurt, or a saucy bacon-and-egg roll.
+Afterwards, take a breather at Casa, the new all-day eatery from The Boathouse Group bringing breezy breakfasts in the mornings, and Amalfi-inspired small plates and pizzas from lunchtime.